clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

 Clocktower is a decentralized protocol for subscriptions and payments.
 Providers and subscribers collaborate off-chain for the initial set-up and third-party agents are financially incentivized to call the protocol contract regularly.
 This system allows for regular payments to be processed into the future with this V1 allowing up to daily granularity.
 This whitepaper will explore the economic mechanisms and code behind the protocol.
+Test

 ## 1. Introduction